kukrishna/pointer-generator-pytorch-allennlp/README.md

 PointerGenerator network implementation in AllenNLP
 ---

 This repo contains an implementation of the pointer-generator network from [See et al (2017)](https://arxiv.org/abs/1704.04368) in PyTorch wrapped in the AllenNLP framework.
+You need to use allennlp version 0.8.5

 #### Running pretrained model